Kango-Senpai/Google-Images-Scraper/README.md

         Repeat for each required dependency

 The entry point of this project is "menu.py"
-Once all dependencies are installed, simply run the file from the terminal
+Once all dependencies are installed, simply run the file from the terminal.